themagicstrings/twooter/report/report.md

 <!-- - Brief results of the security assessment. -->
 # Security assessment

 - Authentication was implemented in the same way as the original MiniTwit.
 This means that there is a single authorization-token that any request must contain.
 This is not particularly safe, as all users send the same token, so the user is not really verified.
-This is related to the second security risk of OWASP [https://owasp.org/www-project-top-ten/]
+This is related to the second security risk of OWASP [https://owasp.org/www-project-top-ten/].
+However, this is considered a minor problem, as it is just a quirk of how the original MiniTwit was made.

 <!-- - Applied strategy for scaling and load balancing. -->